FreakTheFilter/plane.dev-socket.io/README.md

 ## Start plane

-This test is designed to identify if plane.dev is working locally.
+This test is designed to identify if plane.dev is working locally with socket.io.
 To test do the following:

 Package the `socket-server`: